 Saint Nicolas – Benjamin Britten

 Jubilee Opera has performed a number of times at the Aldeburgh Festival and at the Young Norfolk Arts Festival, and has broadcast live on Radio 3.
-In 2013 five of the company’s trebles took part in Mahogany Opera’s tour of Britten’s Three Church Parables to St. Petersburg, Southwark Cathedral and Buxton Festival.
+In 2013 five of the company’s trebles took part in Mahogany Opera’s tour of Britten’s Church Parables to St. Petersburg, Southwark Cathedral and Buxton Festival.
+Jubilee Opera has collaborated with Mahogany Opera Group on their tour of Brundibár, and on their Snappy Operas project.
+They supplied the chorus of children for English Touring Opera’s performances of La Bohème at Snape Maltings and have taken part several times in the Celebrations events there.
+Jubilee Opera children have also been involved in the performances of The Magic Flute, Die Fledermaus and The Barber of Seville put on by Opera For Woodbridge.